spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 template: concept-topic-template
 ---

-When you create an Oryx Application with the `appBuilder()` function, it creates an instance of `App`.
-The `App` is a a shell that can be enhanced with custom plugins: `AppPlugin`.
-Plugins let you extend Oryx core behaviour without modifying the core code of the framework.
+When you create an Oryx Application with the `appBuilder()` function, it creates an instance of `App`. `App` is a a shell that can be enhanced with custom plugins: `AppPlugin`.
+Plugins let you extend Oryx core behavior without modifying the core code of the framework.

 The following built-in plugins are provided by the Oryx framework: